‘I lost 22 babies, but talking about it is taboo’

 “The matter is swept under the rug,” says Sarina

-However, he said he firmly believed that a “shared problem is a problem halved.”
-Sarina said people “in our community need to know that they shouldn’t feel ashamed if they’ve had a miscarriage, stillbirth or any type of baby loss.”
+However, he said he firmly believes that a “shared problem is a problem halved.”
+Sarina said that people “in our community need to know that they shouldn’t feel ashamed if they have suffered a miscarriage, stillbirth or any type of loss of baby.”
 “My hope is that in the long run people can see that this is normal and that they can talk about it.”
 This is also Imtiaz’s hope.
-She said the pain of losing 22 babies is a big burden in her life, but she wants to help others facing similar situations with some simple advice.
-“Don’t keep it all inside yourself,” she advises.
-“If you hold back, you’re not going to make it.
-You need to open up and talk about it, otherwise you won’t take it.”
+She said the pain of losing 22 babies is a big burden in her life, but she wants to help others who face similar situations with some simple advice.
+“Don’t keep it all inside yourself”, she advises.
+“If you hold back, you won’t make it.
+You need to open up and talk about it, otherwise you won’t make it.”